Gylfian/VLN-vika-3/README.txt

 	Then you choose in the top bar, that you want to add a computer.
 	After that you can fill out the information needed, and press "OK".

-Oh my god i made an error, how do I delete persons from the list?
+Oh my god I made an error, how do I delete persons from the list?
 	From the main menu window, press the "Search" button.
 	Then search for what you want to delete from the list.
 	Then you can press the "Delete" button.
+	You can also delete from the list options table.

 How do I edit lists?
 	From the main menu window, press "list options".